ethicxz/ethicxz.github.io/_posts/2024-08-24-VL Sidecar Chain.md

 ```
 Nice !!

-If you have any comments on this write up or any questions you can dm me on [instagram](https://instagram.com/eliott.la) or on discord : 'ethicxz.'
+If you have any questions you can dm me on discord : 'ethicxz.'